What is data loss?

 Recovery processes can vary depending on the circumstances of the data loss, the file structure, and the type of media you wish to recover.

-For example, recovering deleted files from the recycle garbage can of a computer is different from recovering a database, which requires different techniques and equipment to access the lost data again.
+For example, recovering files deleted from a computer’s recycle garbage is different from recovering a database, which requires different techniques and equipment to access the lost data again.

 When did data recovery come into existence?

-It is difficult to pinpoint exactly when the first data retrieval took place, as it may not have been documented, especially at a time when the internet was not as widespread as it is today.
+It is difficult to determine exactly when the first data recovery took place, as it may not have been documented, especially at a time when the internet was not as widespread as it is today.

 In 1833, Charles Babbage began work on the first computer, an invention that used, for the first time, principles equivalent to modern machines.
 For more than 10 years, he and Ada Lovelace collaborated with each other to finalize the construction of the equipment, in which programs were implemented on perforated boards.

-At one point it was realized that one of these boards was badly damaged, which led to a process of recovering the data that was stored on it.
-Thus, one of the first lost data recovery procedures in history was born.
+At a certain point it was realized that one of these boards was badly damaged, which led to a process of recovering the data that was stored on it.
+As a result, one of the first lost data recovery procedures in history was born.

 In 1987, a company in the United States sought the services of a software company in order to recover CAD drawings of a garbage truck.
 The company invested a lot of time and money in that product, but the server’s hard drives stopped working.